asimojs/asimo/README.md

 ### `registerService()`

 Register a Service (i.e. a singleton object or function).
-The service doesn't need to be instantiated at registration time as we need to provide a factory function as parameter (synchronous or asynchronous).
+The service doesn't need to be instantiated or loaded at registration time as we simply need to provide a factory function as parameter (synchronous or asynchronous).
 Note: **service factories are only called once** whereas object factories are called at each _fetch()_ in order to generate new object instances.

 ```typescript
 registerService<T>(iid: AsyncIID<T>, factory: () => T | Promise<T>): void;